-Substantial security holder Number of voting securities % of issued Rubicon securities Date of notice (a) Mr Knott has disclosed he holds a relevant inte rest in Rubicon shares held d by: Dorset Management Corporation 103,050,612 25.193 13 June 2014 (1) Knott Partners L.P. (i) 82,511,226 20.171 13 June 2014 (1)
+Substantial security holder Number of % of issued Date of notice voting securities Rubicon securities (a) Mr Knott has disclosed he holds a relevant interest st in Rubicon shares held by: Dorset Management Corporation 103,050,612 25.193 13 June 2014 (1) Knott Partners L.P. (i) 82,511,226 20.171 13 June 2014 (1)

-(i) Dorset Management Corporation has entered into an investment management agreement with Knott Partners L.P. pursuant to which Dorset Management Corporation has discretion over the acquisition, disposition and voting of the securities held by Knott Partners L.P.
-David Knott is the sole shareholder, Director and President of Dorset Management Corporation.
+- (i) Dorset Management Corporation has entered into an investment management agreement with Knott Partners, L.P. pursuant to which Dorset Management Corporation has discretion over the acquisition, disposition and voting of the securities held by Knott Partners, L.P.
+David Knott is the sole shareholder, Director and President of Dorset Management Corporation. - (b) Castlerigg Master Investments, Ltd has disclosed it has a beneficial interest in the following shares for which Sandell Asset Management Corp. has the power to control the disposition of and voting for: